SanjanaGhosh7/GWAS_Data_Analysis/Data/README.md

-The cleaned GWAS subset of the first 25,000 entries can be found here.
+This directory contains the cleaned GWAS subset of the first 25,000 entries.